-One of four national museums depicting the history of Kyushu and Japan through National Treasures and more
+One of four national museums depicting the history of cultural exchange between Asia and Japan through National Treasures

-Set on the hill above Dazaifu, the Kyushu National Museum hosts a permanent exhibition dedicated to the history of Kyushu and western Japan, with thousands of historical artifacts and National Treasures dating back millennia.
+Set on the hill above Dazaifu, the Kyushu National Museum hosts a permanent exhibition dedicated to the history of cultural exchange between Asia and Japan, with thousands of historical artifacts and National Treasures dating back millennia.

 You can reach the museum by train and then a short walk, by bus and then a short walk, or by car.

-The museum is a five-minute walk from Dazaifu Station, and a specially built access tunnel links the museum to Dazaifu Tenmangu Shrine .
+The museum is a ten-minute walk from Dazaifu Station, and a specially built access tunnel links the museum to Dazaifu Tenmangu Shrine .

-Dazaifu was chosen as the location for the museum because of the area's past as the site of the Dazaifu government and the importance of Dazaifu , Fukuoka , and Kyushu as a whole in managing Japan's relations with the rest of Asia.
-As such, the museum arranges its exhibitions based on the theme of understanding Japanese culture from an Asian point of view.
+Dazaifu was chosen as the location for the museum because, since ancient times, it was the site of the Dazaifu government.
+Dazaifu , Fukuoka , and Kyushu as a whole played an important in exchange between Japan and other Asian countries.
+As such, the museum arranges its exhibitions based on the theme of understanding how Japanese culture was formed from Asian historical perspectives.

-On the first floor is a gift shop and the Ajippa, a room with games and hands-on exhibits from various Asian cultures designed with children in mind.
-This room is also enjoyable for adults.
+On the first floor is a gift shop and a room with hands-on exhibits from various Asian cultures.
+Admission is free, and all it's fun area that all ages can enjoy.

 * The information on this page may be subject to change due to COVID-19.